oyb98/FlexMind/readme.md

 Here we provide the code of DMA.
 Due to privacy issue, we didnt provide the knowledge base and the dataset we used.

-We provide the demo code to demostrate the work flow of our multi agent framework.
+We provide the demo code to demostrate the work flow of our multi-agent framework.

 ## setup